Think about this for a second.

 Of course, you would.

-You, dear reader, are also a money-making machine.
+You, dear reader, are a money-making machine.

 You will generate hundreds of thousands, if not millions of euros in your working life.